The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: Introduction

 Bimodule Calabi--Yau properties for dg algebras admit refinements to what are called Calabi--Yau \emph{structures}~\cite{KS09}, see~\cite{BD19,KW21} for interesting applications of these refined notions in representation theory of finite-dimensional algebras and elsewhere in mathematics.
 In future work we hope to investigate whether the dg algebras $A$ in \Cref{thm:CY-correspondence}\eqref{it:thm:CY-correspondence:dgAs} admit a \emph{right Calabi--Yau structure}, that is a class $\widetilde{\varphi}\in D\mathrm{HC}_{-n}(A)$ in the linear dual of the cyclic homology of $A$ whose image

 in the Hochschild homology of $A$ induces an isomorphism in the derived category of dg $A$-bimodules.
-Besides being known to hold in numerous examples, the existence of right Calabi--Yau structures is relevant not least due to the recent proof by Keller and Liu~\cite{KL23a,KL23c} of a modified version of Amiot's conjecture~\cite{Ami11} on the characterisation of the $2$-Calabi--Yau cluster categories associated to quivers with potential (and of a higher-dimensional generalisation thereof).
+Right Calabi--Yau structures are known to exist in numerous examples.
+Their existence is relevant not least due to the recent proof by Keller and Liu~\cite{KL23a,KL23c} of a modified version of Amiot's conjecture~\cite{Ami11} on the characterisation of the $2$-Calabi--Yau cluster categories associated with quivers with potential (and of a higher-dimensional generalisation thereof).
 Indeed, in addition to working in the pseudo-compact setting, the main modification to the conjecture is an additional assumption of existence of a right Calabi--Yau structure at the level of enhancements---rather than the mere Calabi--Yau property at the level of triangulated categories.